Strategic Advisory Bodies membership

 Recruitment to our Strategic Advisory Bodies: Person Specification & Selection Process

 Strategic Advisory Teams provide Heads of Theme at EPSRC with strategic advice to help develop their theme.
+The Energy Strategic Advisory Committee (SAC) and the Digital Economy Programme Advisory Board (PAB) perform the same function for the respective cross-Research Council Programmes.
 These bodies consist of up to 16 members, depending on the needs of the Theme.
 They are devised as a flexible resource, enabling Heads of Theme to obtain the advice they need in a timely manner, drawing on a range of perspectives from across our key stakeholder groups.
 Further information and terms of reference for SATs can be found on the EPSRC website.

 Each Theme's Strategic Advisory Body meets at least two times per year.
 Additionally, we hold conferences to bring Strategic Advisory Bodies from all Themes together.
 Strategic Advisory Bodies members may also be asked to take part in other EPSRC business (or that of other parts of UK Research and Innovation as appropriate), including but not limited to workshops, advisory groups for specific activities and peer-review prioritisation panels.